ginnyfahs/CostPers/README.md

 # CostPers
-CostPers is an app that helps you better understand the value of your things.
+CostPers is an app that helps you understand the value of your things.
 The app keeps track of how much you paid for an item and how many times you've used it - then it calculates the item's real-time "cost per use."

 Watch this short demo video to see the CostPers app in action: